 No watercraft are permitted on the waters where Weamer Fly Fishing LLC typically guides--the Lamar and Gardner Rivers, and Slough and Soda Butte Creeks--so we wade-fish on our guided trips.

-Our guide fee is $530 for one or two anglers.
+Our guide fee is $575 for one or two anglers.
 A third angler may be added for an additional $100.
 All terminal tackle--flies, leaders, tippets, etc.--is included.
-Lunch, snacks, and non-alcoholic beverages are also included.
-Rods and reels can be included too, free of charge, upon request.
+Lunch and non-alcoholic beverages are not included.
+But individualized snacks and sodas/water will be provided.
+Rods and reels can also be included, free of charge, upon request.
 Clients are required to pay their own YNP entrance fee per park regulations.